Rust Iterator overview

 Creates an iterator that skips elements based on a predicate.

-elements, or fewer if the underlying iterator ends sooner.
+Creates an iterator that yields the first n elements, or fewer if the underlying iterator ends sooner.

-Creates an iterator that yields elements while the given predicate returns true
+Creates an iterator that yields elements while the given predicate returns true.

 Expand Add items to the iterator